Dallas Nursing Institute Data & Information Overview

 The student loan default rate at Dallas Nursing Institute is 10.5%.
 This is about the same as the national default rate of 10.1%.

 How Much Money Do Dallas Nursing Institute Graduates Make?students who graduate from Dallas Nursing Institute with a bachelor's degree go on to jobs where they make an average salary of $27,100 in their early years.
-Unfortunately, this is 32% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+This is about 32% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Dallas Nursing Institute